 Not that it’s impossible, but it’s difficult for you to have an answer to these questions if nothing new ever really happens in your daily routine.

-It happened with me and it’s possible for you as well!
+It happened to me and it’s possible for you as well!

 I decided to leave my last horrible job in Brazil because of what I saw during my travels.
 I decided to live abroad for the same reason.
 I decided to work as a ski and snowboard instructor (and Divemaster) thanks to the people I met on my trips.